 Explain how everyone thought that David was too small to fight Goliath.
 Even Goliath thought it was a joke when David went out to fight him.
 Remind your child that they are never too small or too weak for God to use.
 Just like David, God has a plan for them and all they need to do is trust and obey God.

 Collect some adult clothing and have the child try to wear it.
 Have them try to complete some simple activities while wearing the clothes.
-For example, eating some food with a jumper that is too long.
-Walking across a room wearing large trousers or shoes and so on.
+For example, eating some food with a jumper that is too long—walking across a room wearing large trousers or shoes and so on.
 Your child will most likely find it fun, but you can show them it makes it difficult.
-Explain how David couldn’t go to battle with Saul’s armor.
-Remind your child, that faith and gifts are individual.
+Explain how David couldn’t go to battle with Saul’s armour.
+Remind your child, that faith and gifts is individual.
 You can’t borrow from someone else (even parents), God has something special just for them.

 Speak about one of the reasons why David was not afraid was he remembered God’s goodness and how He had protected him in the past.
 Make a list of some things your child can be thankful for that God has blessed them with.
 Food to eat, getting well after they were sick and so on.
 Speak about how we must remember God’s goodness to us and say thank you.